Legion of Honor (museum)

 The Legion of Honor, formally known as the California Palace of the Legion of Honor, is an art museum located in San Francisco, on the West Side of the city.
 Located in Lincoln Park, the Legion of Honor is a component of the Fine Arts Museums of San Francisco (FAMSF), which also administers the de Young Museum.
-In 2024, the two combined museums were ranked 15th in the Washington Post's list of the best art museums in the U.S.
+In 2024, the two combined museums were ranked 15th in The Washington Post list of the best art museums in the U.S.

 History and building

 The land on which the Legion of Honor stands was once the city-owned Golden Gate Cemetery, established in 1870 and closed in 1909.
 It held about 29,000 remains and included a Chinese burial ground and a Potter's field.

 The Legion of Honor was the gift of Alma de Bretteville Spreckels, wife of the sugar magnate and thoroughbred racehorse owner/breeder Adolph B. Spreckels.
 After some persuading, Alma convinced Adolph to fund a museum project.
 To acquire more art and financial support, Alma embarked on a trip to Europe and was successful in requesting donations of fine art from the French government and from Queen Marie of Romania, who donated a replica of her Byzantine Golden Room.

 The building is a full-scale replica, by George Applegarth and Henri Guillaume, of the French Pavilion at the 1915 Panama–Pacific International Exposition, which in turn was a three-quarter-scale version of the Palais de la Légion d'Honneur (also known as the Hôtel de Salm) in Paris, by Pierre Rousseau (1782).
 At the close of the exposition, which was located just a few miles away, the French government granted Spreckels permission to construct a permanent replica of the French Pavilion.
 World War I delayed the groundbreaking until 1921.
 Dedicated as a memorial to California soldiers killed in the war, the museum opened on Armistice Day, November 11, 1924.

 The museum building occupies an elevated site in Lincoln Park in the northwest of the city, with views over the nearby Golden Gate Bridge and the distant downtown skyline.